 - The Higgs field, which gives mass to subatomic particles

-Therefore, scientists often talk about an electroweak theory, so they might say that the forces are gravity, the electroweak force, the strong force, and the Higgs field.
-On the other hand, the Higgs field is inextricably tied with the electroweak force, so maybe it can get tucked under the electroweak umbrella.
+Therefore, scientists often talk about an electroweak theory, thus they might say that the forces are gravity, the electroweak force, the strong force, and the Higgs field.
+On the other hand, the Higgs field is inextricably tied with the electroweak force, possibly leading to classification in the electroweak umbrella.
 Under that way of thinking, there are but three: gravity, the strong force, and the electroweak complex.

 Learn more about the discovery of the paradoxical world of light

-And how about the term “forces”?
+The term “forces” may be a bit misleading.
 A better word for these would be interaction, because the word interaction means that some change is caused, like changing a particle’s identity without actually moving it.
-However, the word force is ingrained in the literature, so let’s stick with that word most of the time.
+However, the word force is ingrained in the literature, so let’s stick with that word for continuity.

 The strong force is the strongest of the known forces.
 For example, it’s the force that explains why the sun burns so very hot.
 But it also has a weird behavior.
 It’s incredibly strong over very short ranges—say, the size of a proton.
 Once two particles are separated by a distance much larger than that, the strong force goes to zero.
-It’s a little like Velcro.
-If two pieces of Velcro are touching, they’re strongly bound together, but once they’re separated, they feel no attractive force at all.
-That particular facet plays a big role in understanding the large range observed in the mass of atoms.
-That’s the strong force.
+It’s a little like Velcro: If two pieces of Velcro are touching, they’re strongly bound together, but once they’re separated, they feel no attractive force at all.
+That particular facet plays a prominent role in understanding the large range observed in the mass of atoms.

 Two particles experiencing the electromagnetic force will, in principle, feel a force between one another even if they are located on opposite sides of the universe.

-Because of the difference in how the two forces change with distance, you have to be very careful to specify distances when you compare electromagnetism to the strong force, so you traditionally pick a separation distance of about the size of a proton, which is a femtometer, or 10−15 meters.
+Because of the difference in how the two forces change with distance, you have to be very careful to specify distances when you compare electromagnetism to the strong force.
+Traditionally, a separation distance of about the size of a proton is chosen, which is a femtometer, or 10−15 meters.
 At that separation distance, the strong force is about 100 times stronger than electromagnetism.
-Of course, given the short range of the strong force and the infinite range of electromagnetism, if two particles are separated by just a meter, or even a millimeter, electromagnetism is actually much stronger.
+Of course, given the short range of the strong force and the infinite range of electromagnetism, if two particles are separated by just a meter, or even a millimeter, electromagnetism is actually much stronger..